Atomic vets are on the verge of losing federal benefits. Congress hasn't helped

 They're part of a group fighting for a critical lifeline known as the Radiation Exposure Compensation Act, or RECA.
 The 34-year-old law is set to expire next month.

-"I am affected by this thing as far as I'm concerned — lifetime — because it's in my blood," Grahfls said from his senior living facility in Madison, Wisc.
+"I am affected by this thing as far as I'm concerned — lifetime — because it's in my blood," Grahfls said from his senior living facility in Madison, Wis.

 At 101 years old, he is the country's oldest known atomic veteran.